DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_service-assessments.md

 You'll receive an overall [RAG (red, amber, green) rating](/service-assurance/complete-assessment-report/#give-the-service-a-rag-rating-for-each-service-standard) for the assessment within 4 working days.

 You'll then receive a more detailed report within 7 working days.
-Go to [step 6: Get report and complete survey](/service-assurance/get-assessment-report) for report details and how to act on recommendations.
+Go to step 6 [get report and complete survey](/service-assurance/get-assessment-report) for report details and how to act on recommendations.